-The Group's major financial instruments include trade and other receivables, cash and cash equivalents, financial assets at FVTPL, amounts due from related parties, amounts due to a related party, interest-bearing bank and other borrowings, trade payables, other payables and accruals.
+The Group's major financial instruments include trade and other receivables, cash and cash equivalents, pledged bank deposits, time deposits, financial assets at FVTPL, amount due from a related party, amount due to a related party, interestbearing bank borrowings, trade payables, other payables and accruals.
 Details of the financial instruments are disclosed in respective notes.
-The risks associated with these financial instruments include market risk(currency risk and interest rate risk), credit risk and liquidity risk.
+The risks associated with these financial instruments include market risk (currency risk and interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.